BlenderDefender/MoCapkiteFA/README.md

 Otherwise go to File >> Append >> "Your head-model-file" >> Models >> "Your head model" and import your model.

-Now it's time to track the footage.
+Now it's time to track the footage!
-It's very important that we do this in the layout Tab and just switch the workspace as you can see in the image, because the Addon won't work if we do this in another way.
+It's very important that we do this in the 'Layout' tab and just switch the workspace as you can see in the image, because the Addon won't work if we do this in another way.

 ![Switch Workspace](https://github.com/BlenderDefender/MoCapkiteFA/raw/main/Screenshots/Face_Mocap_Screenshot2.png)

 In the Motion Tracking Workspace, open your footage and set scene frames.
-Pay attention to the aspect ratio and set the scene ratio to the ratio of your Footage:
+Pay attention to the aspect ratio and set the scene ratio to the ratio of your footage:

 ![Open Footage](https://github.com/BlenderDefender/MoCapkiteFA/raw/main/Screenshots/Face_Mocap_Screenshot3.png)

 Now its time to set up your trackers.
 Track every tracking point of your face.
-Make sure you didn't leave the Layout Tab:
+Make sure you don't leave the Layout Tab:

 ![Track](https://github.com/BlenderDefender/MoCapkiteFA/raw/main/Screenshots/Face_Mocap_Screenshot4.png)